Mixin Type Declarations

 Edge Cases

-- Empty Mixins: Mixins with no annotations are allowed but have no effect.
+- Empty Mixins: Mixins with no attributes are allowed but have no effect.

 - Circular Dependencies: The compiler should detect and reject circular dependencies between mixins.

-- Conflicts: If two mixins inject conflicting annotations, the user must explicitly resolve the conflict in the final declaration.
+- Conflicts: If two mixins inject conflicting attributes, the user must explicitly resolve the conflict in the final declaration.

 Examples